MLSpeech/speech_yolo/README.md

                        --save_folder [directory_for_saving_models]
 ```

 	This code runs a convolutional network for multiclass command classification.
-[TODO: FIX LINES]

 ### Run SpeechYOLO